Selling England by the Pound: Side two

+"The Cinema Show" is divided into two sections.
+The first section is an acoustic piece composed by Rutherford, featuring an instrumental break with vocal harmonies between Gabriel and Collins, 12-string acoustic guitars played by Rutherford and Banks, 6-string electric guitar played by Hackett, flute and oboe played by Gabriel, and drums and wood blocks played by Collins.
+The second is a four-and-a-half-minute instrumental section written by Banks, Collins, and Rutherford, and consists of a lead on the ARP Pro Soloist and Rutherford and Collins playing a rhythm in a 7/8 time signature.
+Rutherford came up with the main riff, then Banks and Collins improvised on it.
+The final melody on the synth was written by Collins.
+Rutherford remembered playing the part live during a show and briefly thinking "this thing, with the three of us (Banks, Collins, Rutherford), could work, if Peter and Steve were to ever leave, not that I wanted them to leave, or even considered it a possibility at that time, but the thought quickly crossed my mind."
+For the first section, rather than the standard practice of tuning each pair of strings on the 12-string guitar to the same note, Rutherford had each pair tuned to harmony notes.
+The lyrics, written by Banks and Rutherford, draw much of their inspiration from the T. S. Eliot poem The Waste Land.

-The album closes with a segue from the end of "The Cinema Show" into "Aisle of Plenty", a reprise of "Dancing with the Moonlit Knight" which gives the album a book-end effect.
-The track uses word play such as "Easy, love there's the safe way home" and "Thankful for her fine fair discount, Tess co-operates", referring to British supermarkets.
+The album closes with a segue from the end of "The Cinema Show" into "Aisle of Plenty", a reprise of "Dancing with the Moonlit Knight" which gives the album a bookend effect.
+The track uses word play such as "Easy, love there's the safe way home" and "Thankful for her fine fare discount, Tess co-operates", referring to the British supermarkets Fine Fare, Safeway, Tesco and the Co-op.

 Additional material

-During the album's sessions Gabriel and Hackett developed a track named "Déja Vu", but it remained unfinished and left off the album.
+During the album's sessions Gabriel and Hackett developed a track named "Déja Vu", but it remained unfinished and was left off the album.
 Hackett prepared a finished version of the song for his album Genesis Revisited (1996).
 He performed the song live on his 2019 tour which featured Selling England by the Pound performed in its entirety.

-Sleeve design
+Artwork

 The album cover is a painting by Betty Swanwick titled The Dream.
 Swanwick had designed posters for London Transport between the 1930s and 1950s.
 The original painting did not include a lawn mower; the band had Swanwick add it later as an allusion to the track "I Know What I Like" because Swanwick told them she did not have enough time to paint a new picture for the cover.